 Your personal information You probably give out some of your personal information every day, whether it be your name, address or date of birth.
 Your personal information is valuable, so it should be looked after just like any other valuable item.
-News-from-UK-Safer-Internet-Centre---July-2014-edition.
+Looking after your information will help prevent it from falling into the wrong hands, and it will also help you reduce the chances of receiving spam or other unwanted marketing.
+News-from-UK-Safer-Internet-Centre.
 We can now reveal that the theme of Safer Internet Day, 10 February 2015 will be again Let's create a better internet together.

 As we are starting to talk more often about a 'better' internet, not just a 'safer' internet we feel this theme lends a great opprtunity to look at how different stakeholders can contribute and have a role to play in creating a better internet.
 We'd love you to get involved in Safer Internet Day - as a school, youth organisation, service provider or company by: Parents rely too much on schools to teach online safety, say teachers.
 Nearly two thirds of teachers told online security company AVG that they have not been formally trained to teach their pupils internet safety, while 85 per cent of the 1,800 person sample said the topic should be a dedicated part of the education syllabus.
 Nearly two fifths of teachers, from countries including Australia, Brazil, Canada, the UK and New Zealand, said they had been approached by pupils concerned by internet safety issues, while over a quarter had spoken to students worried about cyberbullying.